weilandia/simple_text_extract/README.md

 gnumeric
 ```

 * There is currently an [issue](https://github.com/heroku/heroku-buildpack-google-chrome/issues/59) with the heroku-18 stack that requires additional dependencies added to the Aptfile to get `gnumeric` to work properly.
-You cna reference the linked issue above to figure those dependencies out, or downgrade to heroku-16 until it is fixed.
+You can reference the linked issue above to figure out those dependencies, or downgrade to heroku-16 until it is fixed.

 ## Benchmarks